slcs-jsc/jurassic/docs/manual/quickstart.md

 ## Input files

-In both examples, the following input files are generated or used:
+In these examples, the following files are generated or used:

 -   **Observation geometry**\
     The file `obs.tab` defines the viewing geometry of the instrument,